oronmadmon/idhm/README.md

-### test: Infectious Diseases - Household Modeling
+### idhm: Infectious Diseases - Household Modeling

 Oron Madmon

-[test](https://github.com/oronmadmon/test) is an [R](https:/www.r-project.org) package.
+[idhm](https://github.com/oronmadmon/idhm) is an [R](https:/www.r-project.org) package.
 This package generalizes [independent hypothesis weighting (IHW)](https://bioconductor.org/packages/release/bioc/html/IHW.html)  multiple testing procedure to correlated tests.
 It enables using of both correlation between the tests and covarites that are informative under the alternative to increases power over the Bonfferoni correction.

 #### Installation